codelingo/docs/docs/getting-started.md

 5. Ensure the "Active" box is ticked.
 6. Click "Add webhook".

+For more infomation on creating webhooks, see https://developer.github.com/webhooks/creating/

 Note: The Review Flow only supports public repos at this time.

 Once configured, the Review Flow will comment on pull requests that violate a Tenet.